 Ohio is in the heartland of America, which means that you’ve probably driven through it and taken a pit stop or two during road trips over the years.
 However, there’s much more to see and do in Ohio than just pull over for fuel and snacks.

 This is a state full of big cities, small towns, and quirky charm that you don’t find just anywhere else.
 So next time you’re thinking of planning a trip, make Ohio the destination, not just a stop along the way.
-Whether you’re flying in for a business trip, going on a cross-country adventure, or just looking for weekend fun with the kids, these are 13 of the best places to visit in Ohio.
+Whether you’re flying in for a business trip, going on a cross-country adventure, or just looking for weekend fun with the kids, these are some of the best places to visit in Ohio.

-Another of the big cities in Ohio is Cincinnati, which is a great place to visit for arts and culture.
+One of the big cities in Ohio is Cincinnati, which is a great place to visit for arts and culture.
 You can find outdoor gardens, museums, and art galleries here, including the Krohn Conservatory and many others.
 It’s located just north of Kentucky and provides a great opportunity to explore Northern Kentucky as well.
 The Ohio River breathes life into Cincinnati, and the downtown area is home to the Reds’ and Bengals’ sports stadiums and the National Underground Railroad Freedom Center.

 The last of the three big “C-cities” in Ohio to round out this list is Columbus, which is the capital of Ohio and home to many important facilities.
 Some of the top things to see here are the Topiary Garden, the Center of Science and Industry, and the sites of the prehistoric Indian mounds.
-There are lots of family friendly events you can plan your trip to Ohio around, such as the Ohio State Fair, the Downtown Arts Festival, and Picnic with the Pops.
+There are lots of family-friendly events you can plan your trip to Ohio around, such as the Ohio State Fair, the Downtown Arts Festival, and Picnic with the Pops.
 And if you’re looking for action when the sun goes down, head to the brewery district, Short North, and the German Village for some great drinks and a fun nightlife scene.

 Moving away from the cities and on to the small towns, Put-In-Bay is an Ohio town with an interesting name and a resort-like vibe that draws tourists from near and far.
-It’s located on South Bass Island and offers lovely views over the islands of Lake Erie.
+It’s located on South Bass Island and offers lovely views of the other islands of Lake Erie.
 Many people who haven’t spent time in Ohio don’t even realize that there are islands here!
 Climb to the top of the observation tower for the best views, then take a walk down the town’s streets to see the historic restored homes, restaurants, and shops.
-History buffs enjoy Put-In-Bay because of the area’s role in the War of 1812 and Perry’s Victory and International Peace Monument, which towers over the harbor.
+History buffs enjoy Put-in-Bay because of the area’s role in the War of 1812 and Perry’s Victory and International Peace Monument, which towers over the harbor.

 If you thought all the Amish in America lived in Lancaster County, Pennsylvania, you’d be wrong.
 The Canton area is in the middle of Ohio’s Amish country and offers lots of fascinating ways to learn about Amish history and culture.
-But another big draw here for history buffs are the McKinley Monument and Presidential Library and Museum.
+But another big draw here for history buffs is the McKinley Monument and Presidential Library and Museum.
 And if neither of those topics interests you, how about football?
 The Pro Football Hall of Fame is located right here in Canton, Ohio.

 On the outskirts of Toledo is a small town called Perrysburg that enjoys a beautiful setting on the Maumee River.
 You can easily spend a day or two here exploring the historical sites that were formed around 1813 with the construction of Fort Meigs.
 This fort is the largest wooden fortification on the continent.
 Perrysburg has a suburban vibe that is comfortable to many travelers who want to be close to city attractions but not stressed out by traffic and congestion.
 It’s a safe place to live or stay, for a while or even just a weekend.

 You don’t need to drive far from Dayton to reach Tipp City, which is a quaint Midwestern town that has a fascinating historic district.
 This is a great place to come if you enjoy browsing antique shops and crashing local festivals when you’re visiting from out of town.
-If you visit in September, you can check out the Tipp City Mum Fest, and if you stop by in June, you can join the fun festivities at the Canal Music Fest.
+If you visit in September, you can check out the Tipp City Mum Festival, and if you stop by in June, you can join the fun festivities at the Canal Music Fest.

 Oberlin College, a private liberal arts college, is located here, and this is a progressive small town that’s into arts and culture in a big way.
 This city’s history dates back to the 1830s, and it has a historic downtown area that you can explore by walking or biking.
 In fact, there are some great biking trails that run through town, making it a prime destination if you’re a cyclist.
 Architecture lovers will enjoy seeing the Frank Lloyd Wright House by Oberlin College.
 Oberlin also played an important role in the abolition of slavery as a town part of the Underground Railroad movement.